 For example, some rich residents pumped cold water through the walls of their homes to freshen their dwellings during the summer months.
 Obviously, this was only for a select few and the average Roman homes, or insulae, were probably very stuffy indeed.

 Modern alternative: Turn on the air conditioning.
-Alternatively, if you don't have air con, get someone to fan you with ostrich feathers.
+Alternatively, if you don't have air con (and unfortunately it's no guarantee in Italy), get someone to fan you with ostrich feathers.

 5. Leave the city